prashant-dhiru/face-mash/README.md

 <b>NOTE</b> : make changes in the php file for boys and girls group<br>

-Enjoy your own facemash and watch your college/school burn<br>
+Enjoy your own facemash website